opitz/moodlehost/README.md

 Now point your browser to "http://localhost[:port]" to see the resulting web page.

-<b>Please note:</b> the resulting Docker container will be named 'moodlehost-<port>'.
+<b>Please note:</b> the resulting Docker container will be named '<code>moodlehost-<port></code>'.
 When using a different port value other than the default one you will need to use the same option to stop the server again or purge it's moodledata (see below).

 Available commands are: